Drevon-Shaw/SOC-LAB/README.md

 # 🛡️ SOC Home Lab

-Welcome to my **SOC Home Lab** repository!
-This lab demonstrates a full Security Operations Center environment, including detection engineering, log analysis, incident response, and network monitoring.
-The lab is broken into modular steps so you can follow along and replicate a real-world SOC setup.
+Welcome to my **SOC Home Lab** repository This lab demonstrates a full Security Operations Center environment, including detection engineering, log analysis, incident response, and network monitoring.
+The lab is broken into  steps so you can follow along and replicate a real world SOC setup.

 ---